This manual explains how to share files using a subversion (SVN) repository. For a

 your hard drive.
 Verify this by opening Windows Explorer and navigating to

-Files can be edited in this location using oXygen.
-Please remember to validate the files as you update them: invalid XML files cause problems for the website.
+the location they were checked out (C:Users/[username]/london): Files can be edited in this location using oXygen.
+Please remember to

-): Files can be edited in this location using oXygen.
-Please remember to validate the files as you update them: invalid XML files cause problems for the website.
+validate the files as you update them: invalid XML files cause problems for

 SVN Update on Windows